Sandra Vivanco: Awards

 In 2019, Sandra was Awarded the National Diversity Achievement Award by the Association of Collegiate Schools of Architecture.
 It recognizes "the work of faculty, administrators, or students in creating effective methods and models to achieve greater diversity in curricula, school personnel, and student bodies, specifically to incorporate the participation and contributions of historically under-represented groups or contexts."
 Recipients are chosen based on the positive stimulating influence they have had on diversity within architecture education, schools, and/or the community at large.

 Legacy

-2020 California College of the Arts Sandra Vivanco Diversity Scholarship - Dedicated to the outstanding legacy of Sandra Vivanco's lifelong advocacy work and elevation of latinx women's histories and achievements in architecture, The Sandra I. Vivanco Diversity Scholarship was established in 2020 to support the California College of the Arts diversity students with a focus on women of color, non-binary, transgender, and DACA/Dreamer students in financial need across all divisions of the college.
-Educating the next generation of creative leaders has never been more critical to the well-being and success of society.
-Equipping young people with creativity, resiliency, innovation, and compassion is essential for reimagining, rebuilding, and restoring our world in the face of the COVID-19 global crisis.
-Vivanco taught at CCA for more than two decades and embodies Vivanco's deep commitment to her students, her colleagues, and her community.
-Her lifetime of advocacy for, and support of, underserved and underrepresented communities challenges us all to be better and do better.
-The scholarship program has raised over $23,000.
+In 2020, the California College of the Arts established the Sandra Vivanco Diversity Scholarship in honour of Sandra Vivanco and her advocacy for underrepresented groups in architecture and design.
+The scholarship supports students at the college, with a focus on women of colour, non-binary, transgender, and DACA / Dreamer students experiencing financial need.